mverkerk-godaddy/timings-docker/README.md

 # **IMPORTANT NOTICE:**

-You can specify the location of your own API config by using the `CONFIGFILE` environment variable!
+If you want to edit the default config settings, you can make a copy of the sample config file (`./timings/config/.config_sample.js`) and save it as `./timings/config/.config.js` (file _**has**_ to be in this location!).
+Then, edit this new file according to your needs before starting the API!

-If you don't specify your own config, the API will use the sample config: `./timings/config/.config_sample.js`
+For info regarding the config file, see [https://github.com/godaddy/timings/blob/master/CONFIG.MD](https://github.com/godaddy/timings/blob/master/CONFIG.MD)

 -- end of notice --

 # timings-docker

-This repo provides **docker-compose** support for the node/express based [**TIMINGS API**](https://github.com/godaddy/timings) only! **This is not the API itself** but merely a collection of scripts and configuration files to run the API with Docker.
-For details about the API itself, please check out its repo here: [https://github.com/godaddy/timings](https://github.com/godaddy/timings).
+This repo provides **docker-compose** support for the node/express based [**TIMINGS API**](https://github.com/godaddy/timings) only! **This is not the API itself** but merely a collection of scripts and configuration files to run the API in a docker based environment.
+For details about the API itself, please check out the repo here: [https://github.com/godaddy/timings](https://github.com/godaddy/timings).

 Also, see the FAQ section in the Wiki for more help & tips: https://github.com/Verkurkie/timings-docker/wiki/FAQ-page.